Access full report

 That’s how enterprises keep focusing on entity resolution for an improved data management regime, but the core of this debate among CDOs and other decision makers is not whether or not they require thorough entity resolution, but ‘how’ they should approach it.

-For decades, the default answer was rules, but this does not work anymore.
-But not when a mid-sized enterprise runs hundreds of applications simultaneously, each generating records in its own format, on its own schedule, with its own tolerance for inconsistency.
+For decades, the default answer was rules-based matching.
+While this remains effective for stable, well-defined domains, modern enterprise data environments increasingly expose its limitations at scale.
+Think of a mid-sized enterprise runs hundreds of applications simultaneously, each generating records in its own format, on its own schedule, with its own tolerance for inconsistency.

 So the real question is whether rule-based ER would actually work and give the same ROI as it did some years ago.